platformsh/platformsh-docs/sites/upsun/src/add-services/clickhouse.md

 {{% vendor/name %}} supports ClickHouse with the following limitations:

-- High availibility of service isn't supported.
+- High availability of service isn't supported.
 - You can only configure single-node ClickHouse clusters.

 {{% /note %}}